aurelio-amerio/corso-cpp/README.md

 # Numerical algorithms for physics

-This repository contains the code of the exercises I've solved durining the mastercourse "Numerical algorithms for physics"
+This repository contains the code of the exercises I've solved durining the mastercourse "Numerical algorithms for physics", 2019